 You will also find details regarding the most common rib injuries, how to go about claiming, and the amount of compensation you may receive.
 If you still have any queries by the time you have finished reading this guide, please do not hesitate to get in touch with our personal injury solicitors for more information.

-A rib injury is any type of injury that causes bruising, tissue damage, fractures, or a break to the ribs or the structures that support the rib cape, such as cartilage and ligaments.
+A rib injury is any type of injury that causes bruising, tissue damage, fractures, or a break to the ribs or the structures that support the rib cage, such as cartilage and ligaments.
 Rib injuries tend to be very painful, especially as you consider the fact that every time you breathe your ribs flex.
 Some of the most common types of rib injuries include the following:

 - Rib injuries that have happened due to a physical assault.
 If you have been kicked in the chest or knocked to the floor because someone else has attacked you, you will certainly be able to claim.